hitchdev/hitchstory/docs/src/approach/domain-appropriate-scenario-language-dasl.md

         }
 ```

-While spoken and written English can describe behavioral scenarios at a high level (as is done with the "about" section), if an entire test is described this way it will be prone to the kind of ambiguity that a DASL is not susceptible to.
+While spoken and written English can describe behavioral scenarios at a high level (as is done with the "about" section), if an entire scenario is described this way it will typically be prone to the kind of ambiguity that a DASL is not susceptible to.

-Gherkin, by dint of trying to express Englishy requirements, is not a domain appropriate scenario language.
-This usually manifests in missing context.

-Example equivalent Cucumber scenario (drawn from Cucumber training materials):
+Gherkin, by dint of trying to express Englishy requirements, is usually not a domain appropriate scenario language.
+This usually manifests in missing context about the spec which is concealed within step code.
+For example (drawn from Cucumber training materials):

 ```gherkin
   Scenario: Create a new person